sermas-eu/sermas-eu.github.io/docs/getting-started.md

 ### Configuration

-The system can create users at bootstrap from the file `./config/api/user.json`

 A default user with admin privileges (role `platform-admin`) is created by default with username `admin` and password `admin`.

-You can customize the initial user creation by changing username / password or also adding new users.
+Those defaults can be controlled by settings `ADMIN_USER` and `ADMIN_PASSWORD` environment variables.

+The system can create additional users at bootstrap from the file `./config/api/user.json`

 ### Start the system